 Treatment for Chronic Headaches, Migraines, and Light Sensitivity

-We know how annoying or even debilitating chronic headaches and migraines can be.
+We know how debilitating chronic headaches, migraines, and light sensitivity can be.

 Did you know that there are 3 ways in which your eyes or visual system can contribute to headaches, or migraines?
 However, typically eye doctors only evaluate one of those ways?